 Fontana is located in the handsome Verdandi house constructed 1898, one of Turku’s most fascinating buildings and a popular place for brunch.
 It’s a place with an unhurried spirit and a European-style café culture, as well as large windows allowing natural light and comfort to flow in.

-The buffet on Sundays is generous and a dream-come-true for many regular brunch-goers.
-Make sure that you arrive in good time though as there are no reservations.
+The buffet on Sundays is generous and a dream-come-true for every brunch-lover.
+(But make sure that you arrive in good time though as there are no reservations!)

 2M Kitchen & Café